 One Month Review Period

-The Recreation Plan was submitted for public comment beginning on December 7, 2015 and ending on January 19, 2016.
-The plan was available for review in the Township offices as well as online at www.waterlootwpmi.com.
-A single comment regarding information about the Four-Lakes Family Campground was submitted, resulting in minor changes to the text.
+The Recreation Plan will be submitted for public review and comment beginning on September 13, 2022.
+The Plan will be available for review in the Township offices as well as online at https://waterlootwpmi.gov.

 Public Hearing